JSchutza/iam-lang/README.md

 - Variables
 - Basic printing of strings and values
 - User input
+- Arrays and array operations
+- Loops and flow control
 - Extensible design for easy addition of features

 This language is implemented in C++ and serves as a demonstration of how programming languages can be built with a clean, modular design.